 My company had signed a contract with another company for digging the land for construction of railway lines and rail bridges.
 At the time of the contract, all the terms and conditions were finalised by the other company.
 Other company published a tender for the construction work.

 My company was the only one company selected for that work through tender.
-It is mandatory for the company to take permission of the forest department which was refused by the said department.
+It is mandatory for the company to take the permission of the forest department which was refused by the said department.

-  This contract is frustrated because not getting permission from forest department.
-Section 56 of the Indian Contract provides a right to cancellation of contract on the ground of frustration.
+This contract is frustrated because not getting permission from the forest department.
+Section 56 of the Indian Contract provides a right to cancellation of the contract on the ground of frustration.
 Frustration is an act outside the contract due to which the completion of a contract becomes impossible.

 In Nirmala Anand vs. Advent Corporation Pvt.
 Ltd AIR 2002 SC: it is held by the supreme court that the competent authority has been moved and application for consent or sanction have been rejected once and for all and such rejection renders impossible the performance of the contract due to frustration under section 56 contract act.
-The relief must be given to the party and keep them in the same position as they were be before the contract.
+The relief must be given to the party and keep them in the same position as they were before the contract.

 When a contract becomes impossible to perform due to its frustration then it cannot be enforced by the court.
 You shall not be liable to pay any compensation.